se-edu/learningresources/contents/c++/rvalue.md

 * Interactions between objects and functions.
 Since the same object can be referred to by different pointers, its value can be modified in different areas of the program.

 However, Reference Semantics also comes with its own problems, such as:
 * Indeterminant behaviour.
-In a multi-threaded environment, since each thread will all be pointing to the same object, this will lead to unnecessary data races and indeterminant behaviour as they are modified concurrently in each thread.
+In a multi-threaded environment, since each thread will all be pointing to the same object, this will lead to unnecessary [data races](https://docs.oracle.com/cd/E19205-01/820-0619/geojs/index.html) and indeterminant behaviour as they are modified concurrently in each thread.
 This in turn requires extra work to synchronize the values between objects, which also slows down the program.
 More details of this can be found in the resources [Java Concurrency](java/JavaConcurrency.md) and [Java Synchronization](java/JavaSynchronization.md).
 * Harder to debug.
 If users are not careful, they may modify the values in the object using one pointer, which will then be reflected by another pointer to the same object in a different part of the program, which can confuse users as they may not know where and why the values are changing.
 A good example of this problem can be found in this [article](http://www.drdobbs.com/cpp/optimization-calling-by-value-or-by-refe/232400151).

 ## Move Semantics
 From the summary above, there are many benefits for using Value Semantics.
-However, it's one major flaw is that a copy of the object will always be created, which can be computationally expensive if this object is of a large size.
+However, its one major flaw is that a copy of the object will always be created, which can be computationally expensive if this object is of a large size.
 Reference Semantics may also not be preferred due to its different problems as discussed above.
 As such, in order to continue gaining the benefits Value Semantics have over Reference Semantics while overcoming it's major flaw, `C++11` introduced a new mode to users, Move Semantics.

-### rvalue and lvalue references
+### Rvalue and Lvalue References
-To understand how Move Semantics work in C++, it is important to distinguish between rvalue and lvalue references.
+To understand how Move Semantics work in C++, it is important to distinguish between an rvalue and an lvalue.
 ```
 lvalue = rvalue
 ```
 From the line above, lvalue (left value) basically refers to values that are addressable, while rvalue (right value) are temporary objects or values which are used only on the right side of an assignment expression.
 More details and classification of these 2 values can be found [here](http://www.bogotobogo.com/cplusplus/C11/4_C11_Rvalue_Lvalue.php).

-### Using rvalue references
+### Using Rvalue References
-Rvalue references allows us to distinguish an lvalue from an rvalue.
-In C++11, we can declare an rvalue reference using the `&&` operator:
+Rvalue References allows us to distinguish an lvalue from an rvalue.
+In `C++11`, we can declare an Rvalue Reference using the `&&` operator:
 ```cpp
 int &&rvalue = 55;
 ```